icloud-photos-downloader/icloud_photos_downloader/FAQ.md

 ### MFA

-If your Apple account has two-factor authentication (multi-factor authentication, MFA) enabled, you will be prompted for a code when you run the script.
+If your Apple account has two-factor authentication (multifactor authentication, MFA) enabled, you will be prompted for a code when you run the script.
 Two-factor authentication will expire after an interval set by Apple, at which point you will have to re-authenticate.
 This interval is currently two months.
 Apple requires MFA for all new accounts.